Von Willebrand Disease (VWD)

 your child's nose with a nasal spray.
 Another treatment is von Willebrand factor

 replacement therapy.
-Certain antifibrinolytic medicines—medicines that prevent blood
+Certain medicines may also be prescribed to prevent blood clots

 Menstruating girls with VWD may be treated with birth control pills.
 This can help